zeriahgroup/Travel/travels/2026_Tasmania.md

 - Features an in-house ice creamery with 32 flavors!
 - Hours: 8am to 9pm daily
 - <lowerdeck@mures.com.au>

+**Uncle Andrew's Comments:**
+- Restaurant Muses Lower Deck.
+It is a casual restaurant with a menu from its famous sibling.
+We ate at Muses Upper deck.
+It was nice.

 - **[Jackman & McRoss](https://jackmanmcross.com.au/):** Requires a very short walk up the historic Kelly's Steps into Battery Point.
 Known for its **phenomenal savory pies and sourdough**.
 - Hours: 7am to 5pm daily